mhreza76/reza_php_assesment/README.md

 For this you need to build a small application that will solve these 3 problems.
 As you know, now a days everything is about standards.
 So, we hope to get flavor of OOP/MVC/PSR4 in your application.
 You can build a mini library as well which will resolve the problems for you.
-The folder name of your application should be your full name with “_”.
+The folder name of your application should be your last name “_php_assesment” .
-Example: “arifur_rahman”.
+Example: “reza_php_assesment”.
-So, if we hit arifur_rahman/solution/1, we should get the solution for Problem-1.
+So, if we hit reza_php_assesment/solution/1, we should get the solution for Problem-1.